 Stag’s Leap Wine Cellars

-Take in Stags Leap Palisades views from tasting room and patio of Judgment of Paris Cab winner.
+Take in Stags Leap Palisades views from tasting room and patio of Judgment of Paris winner.

-The winery Warren Winiarski founded in 1970 merits a pilgrimage for its place in wine history alone.
-In a blind tasting in 1976 now known as the Judgment of Paris, French wine critics rated the 1973 Stag’s Leap Wine Cellars Cabernet Sauvignon best in its category.
+The winery founded by Warren Winiarski in 1970 merits a pilgrimage for its place in wine history alone.
+In a 1976 blind tasting now known as the Judgment of Paris, French wine critics rated the 1973 Stag’s Leap Wine Cellars Cabernet Sauvignon as the best in its category.
 The judges scored it ahead of four entries from revered Bordeaux producers and five other California wines.
-Winiarski’s triumph, coupled with Calistoga-based Chateau Montelena’s win for best Chardonnay, raised the Napa Valley’s profile worldwide.
+Winiarski’s triumph and Calistoga-based Chateau Montelena’s win for best Chardonnay raised the Napa Valley’s profile worldwide.

 Historic Vineyard

-The wine that fared so well in Paris came from grapes grown in the historic Stag’s Leap Vineyard (S.L.V.).
+The wine that fared so well in Paris was made from grapes grown at the historic Stag’s Leap Vineyard (S.L.V.).
 Its vines, mostly replanted since the 1970s, sit beneath the craggy Stags Leap Palisades.
-The winery’s name and the Stags Leap District appellation, which is spelled without an apostrophe, derive from a local legend about a stag who leaped through a notch in the palisades to escape pursuing hunters.
+The winery’s name and the Stags Leap District appellation (the latter spelled without an apostrophe) derive from an indigenous legend about a stag that leaped through a notch in the palisades to escape hunters.

-Palisades views from the visitor center; all the stone used to build it came from the property.
+Palisades views from the tasting room; all the stone used to build it came from the property.

 Dazzling Visitor Center